Nont18/community-webapp/README.md

 Feature :

     User :
-        - access the phone call list
+        - access the phone call lists
-        - post to the community
+        - post, edit, delete to the community
         - comment to the post

     Admin :
         - Can delete some post
         - Can delete user from System
+        - Can create give some data to system

 Things you may want to cover: